chingu-voyages/v17-toucans-team-01/README.md

 ![The Workflow](https://github.com/Chingu-cohorts/voyage-wiki/raw/development/images/Git%20Workflow.png)

-## Code Style Guide
+## 💅 Code Style Guide

-This project uses a Prettier configuration file to format HTML & CSS, and follows the [Airbnb Style Guide](https://github.com/airbnb/javascript) for Javascript style.
+This project uses a Prettier configuration file for code formatting and follows the [Airbnb Style Guide](https://github.com/airbnb/javascript) for Javascript style.

+The following rules are enforced:

 ### HTML formatting and style rules